 Mahall’s has something for everyone.
 Bowling?
 Check.
 Stand-up comedy and live shows?
 Yep.
 Delicious, affordable, farm-to-table fried chicken and a small but curated drink menu?
 You betcha.
 That’s why, for decades, Mahall’s has remained the embodiment of the cool Lakewood bar -- and why you need to add it to your night-out repertoire, stat.

 An inviting, cool-as-hell bar with top-notch food

 The aesthetic of the Plum Cafe is both ultra-modern and inviting.
 The same could be said for its cocktail menu, a frequently shifting seasonal list nestled comfortably in the $7-$10 range.
-And now you can enjoy those drinks paired with dope dishes like the baked pimento grits during Saturday brunch.
+The plates, described as “whimsical,” are bonkers creative and a perfect accompaniment to your drinks, particularly during the approachable prices of happy hour.